A Complete Guide to Keycap Profile and Material 2023

 Are you tired of typing on a boring, generic keyboard?
 Look no further!
 Personalizing your keyboard with unique keycaps is an easy and affordable way to upgrade your typing experience and make your setup stand out.
 But with so many different keycap profiles and materials to choose from, it can be overwhelming for someone new to the world of mechanical keyboards.
-In this guide, we will go over the various keycap profiles including OEM, Cherry, SA, DSA, and XDA, as well as keycap materials such as ABS, PBT, POM, aluminum, brass, and resin.
-We’ll also discuss the factors you should consider when choosing keycaps for your keyboard, including compatibility, feel and sound, aesthetics, and durability.
-Whether you’re a seasoned mechanical keyboard enthusiast or just looking to add some personality to your setup, this guide will provide you with all the information you need to choose the perfect keycaps for you.

 What are Keycaps?

 Keycaps are the small, often shaped, plastic covers that fit over the mechanical switches i.e. clicky, linear and tactile switches of a computer keyboard.
 They are what your fingers press down on when you type, and they come in a variety of shapes, sizes, and materials.
-Keycaps serve two main purposes: to protect the mechanical switches and to provide a comfortable typing experience.
-The keycaps you choose can greatly affect your typing speed and accuracy, as well as the overall look and feel of your keyboard.

 Importance of keycaps in typing experience